ORNL-CEES/DataTransferKit/README.md

 README
 ======

-The DataTransferKit is a package providing parallel mesh search and field transfer services.
+The Data Transfer Kit (DTK) is a software component designed to provide parallel services for mesh and geometry searching and data transfer for arbitrary physics components.
+In many physics applications, the concept of mesh and geometry is used to subdivide the physical domain into a discrete representation to facilitate the solution of the model problems that describe it.
+Additionally, the concept of the field is used to apply degrees of freedom to the mesh or geometry as a means of function discretization.
+With the increased development efforts in multiphysics simulation, adaptive mesh simulations, and other multiple mesh/geometry problems, generating parallel topology maps for transferring fields and other data between meshes is a common operation.
+DTK is being developed to provide a suite of concrete algorithm implementations for these services.

 DEPENDENCIES
 ------------

-The DataTransferKit has direct dependecies on the following Trilinos packages:

-* Teuchos
-* Tpetra
-* Shards
-* Intrepid
-* Zoltan
+The current Trilinos state is required to build DTK.
+You can check out this git public repository [here](http://trilinos.sandia.gov/publicRepo/index.html)

-In addition, the mesh database MOAB is required.
+In addition, the mesh database library MOAB is required.
 DTK has been tested with a stable release version of MOAB 4.5.
 You can get MOAB [here](http://trac.mcs.anl.gov/projects/ITAPS/wiki/MOAB).

 For parallel builds, an MPI implementation is also required.
 Both Open